Sports Medicine and Osteopathy Rapid

 • optimize sport performance

-• the objective of osteopathy is to reestablish the mobility of structures in the body
+• the objective of manual practice of osteopathy is to reestablish the mobility of structures in the body for its harmonious function

 Main menu